 CBD products, including CBD coffee, do not contain significant quantities of THC.
 They may contain very small amounts of THC as a byproduct.

 In the United States, CBD products must contain less than 0.3% THC to be sold legally.
-This means that CBD will not get a person high, but it could theoretically cause a person to fail a very sensitive drug test.
+This means that legal CBD is unlikely to get a person high, but could theoretically cause a person to fail a drug test for cannabis/THC.

 Anecdotal reports include a wide range of benefits from CBD coffee, such as: